An open-source documentation and analysis prototype

 Rekall makes it possible to:

-- identify the technical and artistic choices that have been made from one residency programme to another
+- identify the technical and artistic choices that have been made from one artist in residence program to another.

 A software designed for artists, technical staffs and researchers